owera/versa-framework/docs/migrating_2.rst

 - Many method arguments now reject ``None``.
 - Many arguments are now specified as positional-only or keyword-only; e.g. :func:`oauth_url` now takes keyword-only arguments, and methods starting with ``get_`` or ``fetch_`` take positional-only arguments.
 - You must explicitly enable the :attr:`~Intents.message_content` intent to receive message :attr:`~Message.content`, :attr:`~Message.embeds`, :attr:`~Message.attachments`, and :attr:`~Message.components` in most messages.
-- :meth:`Guild.bans` is no longer a coroutine and returns an :class:`~versa.AsyncIterator` instead of a :class:`list`.
+- :meth:`Guild.bans` is no longer a coroutine and returns an :class:`~versacord.AsyncIterator` instead of a :class:`list`.
 - ``StoreChannel`` is removed as it is deprecated by Discord, see `here <https://support.discord.com/hc/en-us/articles/4688647258007-Self-serve-Game-Selling-Deprecation>`__ for more info.
 - ``ChannelType.store`` is removed.
 - ``AppInfo.summary``, ``AppInfo.guild_id``, ``AppInfo.primary_sku_id`` and ``AppInfo.slug`` are removed.